Capabilities

 What does GD&T stand for?

-GD&T stands for Geometric Dimensioning and Tolerancing, a symbolic language system used to define and communicate engineering tolerances on technical drawings and 3D models.
+GD&T stands for Geometric Dimensioning and Tolerancing.
+It is a standardized symbolic language.
+Governed primarily by ASME Y14.5-2018 in the United States and ISO 1101:2017 internationally.
+Used to define and communicate engineering tolerances on technical drawings and 3D models.

 What is the difference between GD&T and traditional tolerancing?